New Zealand is to host one of the world’s most prestigious amateur golf tournaments.

 “We’re proud of Heretaunga,” says Turner.
 “Our brief was a course for the members that was also of championship standard – the invitation to host the AAC confirms its status as one of the best courses in the country.”

 Asia-Pacific Amateur Championship

-The 2015 Asia Pacific Amateur Championship is currently being played in Hong Kong at The Clearwater Bay Golf & Country Club with six New Zealand amateurs competing.
+The 2015 Asia Pacific Amateur Championship is currently being played in Hong Kong (China) at The Clearwater Bay Golf & Country Club with six New Zealand amateurs competing.

 In 2016, the tournament will be hosted at Jack Nicklaus Golf Club in South Korea, which also was announced today.